maet3608/nuts-flow/docs/html/_sources/tutorial/prerequisites.rst.txt

 6

 There are three important properties of iterators to keep in mind.
 Firstly, an iterator is lazy.
-It doesn't produce anything until ask.
+It doesn't produce anything until asked.
 There needs to be a consumer.
 For instance, ``even = Even(100000)`` creates the iterator but does not create any numbers.